-The show includes two materially seductive works that previously existed only as photographic documentation.
-One pairs a steel plate with fluorescent tubes, the other combines wood, rope, and brick; together they set the stage for a career that could be characterized as transforming experiences into objects.
+Ray’s latest sculpture opens the show.
+Produced in solid aluminum, it is a copy of the Roman replica of the Great Eleusinian Relief in the collection of the Metropolitan Museum of Art.
+The show continues with a materially seductive work that previously existed only in photographic documentation.
+It combines wood, rope, and brick and sets the stage for a career that could be characterized as transforming experiences into objects.
 The process of making causes a transformation and creates some new immaterial property.

 A careful investigation into the biological process of hatching, Handheld Bird, 2006, is a meditation on life and lifelessness.
 This painted steel sculpture of an embryonic form captures the life, death, and gestation of a creature that has not yet taken its final form.
 The intricately compressed body, with its folded legs and tucked-in wings, is intensely tactile: the impulse is to take it into your hand, which would make the hand into an egg, while your arm and body become its pedestal or support.